azazmuzaffar/Newlauncher-5.0/task7-backend-documentation.md

 Flask was selected because:

 - It is lightweight and suitable for Raspberry Pi devices.
-- It is a Python web framework and works naturally with the Python sensor application.
+- It is Python-based and fits naturally with the Python sensor application.
-- It provides simple REST APIs between the sensor, frontend, and storage services.
+- It provides simple REST APIs for communication between the sensor, storage, and frontend.
-- The backend is stateless, allowing all replicas to handle the same requests.
+- The backend is stateless because shared data is stored in PostgreSQL and MinIO.

+The AI model is not executed by Flask.
+The IMX500 camera performs the inference, and Flask receives and manages the detection result.

 ---